catseye/SixtyPical/doc/SixtyPical.md

 *   X table (256 entries, each holding a value of type X)

-This constructor can only be applied to bytes or words.
+This constructor can only be applied to one type, `byte`.

 Memory locations
 ----------------